ninXout/Crystal-Client/about.md

 # Crystal
-The **biggest** mod client for Mac and Windows.
-Comes with a very accurate macro bot called **Amethyst** and 90+ new mods and features, all organized in an easy to use dropdown GUI.
+The **biggest** mod client for Mac (and Windows/Android soon).
+Comes with around 10+ mods and features with many more on the way, all organized in an easy to use GUI.

 Click TAB to open and close the mod menu.